-Ambient light is a general, evenly distributed source of light that brightens up an entire room.
-Examples of ambient light are; natural light, ceiling fixtures, floor and table lamps, indirect recessed or cove lighting.
+Ambient lighting is a general, evenly distributed source of light that brightens up an entire room.
+Examples of ambient light are; natural light, ceiling fixtures, floor and table lamps, and indirect recessed or cove lighting.

-Recessed lighting, also known as "pot lights," fits almost every style of home decor, and lends a clean, contemporary look to your home decor.
-If you have the old clunky floodlight style, consider replacing them with smaller halogen style of recessed fixtures, which look much more sophisticated.
+Recessed lighting, also known as "pot or can lighting", is suitable for almost every style of home decor, and lends a clean, contemporary look to your home.
+If you have the old clunky floodlight style of recessed lighting, consider replacing them with smaller halogen style, which looks much more sophisticated and subtle.

 The downside...recessed fixtures are expensive to install, often requiring demolition and replastering.
 Talk to a lighting expert before you start putting holes in your ceiling.

-Chandeliers are typically seen in a dining room or foyer, but these days they are showing up as a decorative focal point in any room.
-Chandeliers are also functioning as focal points in bathrooms, bedrooms, over kitchen islands, and even laundry rooms!
-Crystal chandeliers will effectively add drama and sparkle to anywhere in your home interior design.
+Chandeliers are typically seen in a dining room or foyer, but these days, are showing up as a decorative focal point in any room.
+Chandeliers are now in bathrooms, bedrooms, over kitchen islands, and even laundry rooms.
+Crystal chandeliers will effectively add drama and sparkle anywhere in your home interior design.

 Adding clip-on shades is a solution for some styles that'll help direct light downward.
 Select shades in a light neutral colors if you are home staging.